2012–13 NHL lockout

 The owners of the league's franchises, led by NHL commissioner Gary Bettman, declared a lockout of the members of the NHLPA after a new agreement could not be reached before the expiry of the NHL collective bargaining agreement on September 16, 2012.
 The lockout shortened the 2012–13 NHL season, originally scheduled to begin on October 11, 2012, from 82 to 48 games, a reduction of 41.5 percent.
-The revised season started on January 19, 2013 and ended on April 28, 2013.
+The revised season started on January 19, 2013, and ended on April 28, 2013.

-An issue for the owners were desires to reduce the players guaranteed 57% share of hockey-related revenues, introduce term limits on contracts, eliminate salary arbitration, and change free agency rules.
+An issue for the owners were desires to reduce the players' guaranteed 57% share of hockey-related revenues, introduce term limits on contracts, eliminate salary arbitration, and change free agency rules.
 The union's initial offers focused on increased revenue sharing between owners and a fixed salary cap that is not linked to league revenues.
 As the deadline for a work stoppage approached, the union unsuccessfully challenged the league's ability to lock out players of three Canadian teams – the Edmonton Oilers and Calgary Flames (in the jurisdiction of Alberta), and the Montreal Canadiens (in the jurisdiction of Quebec).

 The dispute was the third lockout in the 19 years since Bettman became Commissioner in 1993, following player lockouts in 1994–95 and 2004–05, with the latter case leading to the cancellation of the entire season.
 This was also the third labor dispute for NHLPA executive director Donald Fehr who, as head of the Major League Baseball Players Association, led his union through a lockout in 1990 and a strike in 1994–95.

 During the lockout, many NHL players went to other leagues in North America and Europe.
 Many businesses in the United States and Canada located near NHL arenas lost money as a result of the games not played.

 Cancelled games

-All games on the original 2012–13 NHL calendar up to January 14, 2013 were cancelled, including the 2013 NHL Winter Classic between the Detroit Red Wings and the Toronto Maple Leafs, which was rescheduled for 2014.
-In addition, the 2013 All-Star Game, scheduled for January 27, was also cancelled.
+All games on the original 2012–13 NHL calendar up to January 14, 2013, were cancelled, including the 2013 NHL Winter Classic between the Detroit Red Wings and the Toronto Maple Leafs, which was rescheduled for 2014.
+In addition, the 2013 All-Star Game, scheduled for January 27, was postponed to 2014 then postponed again to 2015 because of participation at the 2014 Winter Olympics.
 The revised 48-game schedule resulted in the cancellation of 510 regular season games, comprising 41.5 percent of the season.